-4.14 The light green bands represent the lower and upper quartiles of probability density in our assessments, while the dark green band represents the central 50% of probability density.
-The step change in performance for percentage population equivalent compliance in 2022-23 reflects the fact that two relatively large works will become non-compliant due to a change in consent standards in that year.
+- 4.20 The light green bands represent the lower and upper quartiles of probability density in our assessments, while the dark green band represents the central 50% of probability density.
+The step change in performance for percentage population equivalent compliance in 2022-23 reflects the fact that two relatively large works will become non-compliant due to a change in consent standards in that year. - 4.21 It can be seen that NI Water's proposed targets follow a similar trajectory to our assessment for both compliance measures. - 4.22 For percentage population equivalent compliance NI Water's targets now lie within our range.
+This is because we have adjusted our assessment to reflect the slightly higher PE numbers that NIEA has advised will be used for compliance monitoring in PC21.

-- 4.15 It can be seen that while NI Water's proposed targets follow a similar trajectory to our assessment, they lie at the bottom or below our predicted operating range.
-There are a number of reasons for this: - NI Water has assumed that works that failed in an unannounced sampling pilot scheme during PC15 will continue to fail in the future.
+- 4.23 For percentage works compliance NI Water's targets still lies below our predicted operating range.
+There are a number of reasons why this is the case: - NI Water has assumed that works that failed in an unannounced sampling pilot scheme during PC15 will continue to fail in the future.
+NI Water expanded the unannounced sampling regime across all sites during 2020, which increased the number of works it was assuming would fail since the business plan submission.
 There is no evidence to support this.
 The agreed regulatory framework for compliance monitoring and reporting is not due to change in PC21.
-Compliance for these works will therefore be assessed and reported under the same compliance framework as it was prior to the pilot.
-We have therefore not taken a similar approach of altering the treatment of these works in our assessment. - There are five small works which are due to cross the threshold into the greater than 250PE size band in PC21 and there is one works which will move from a coastal consent to a river consent.
-We believe that the company has assumed that all these works will fail.
-We have taken a less conservative approach and assumed that 50% of these works will pass. - NI Water has used updated population equivalent figure in its assessment which are slightly higher than those currently used.
-We have continued to use the current figures following confirmation from NIEA that they would continue to be used for compliance monitoring purposes. - 4.16 We have taken a conservative approach and set the PC21 compliance targets for '%WwTWs' and '%PE' at the bottom of our operational performance range.
-These targets represent the minimum level of performance we expect the company to achieve and we would expect NI Water performance to lie above this target and within our range during PC21. - 4.17 We have concluded that the target proposed for small WwTW compliance (works greater than or equal to 20p.e. but less than 250p.e.) reflects the current level of assessed compliance and the proposed investment.
-We note that NI Water estimate that only 3 out of about 300 small WwTWs will be non-compliant at the end of the PC21.
-This represents a reduction of 27 from the final year of PC15.
-We will ask NI Water to demonstrate how it has ensured consistency between the information used to assess this target level of compliance and the number of small WwTWs that the company proposes to improve under the rural wastewater investment programme prior to the final determination.
+Compliance for these works will therefore continue to be assessed and reported under the same compliance framework as it was prior to the pilot.
+This has been confirmed by NIEA.
+We have therefore not taken a similar approach of altering the treatment of these works in our assessment. - NI Water also considered the possible impact of known risks at certain works.
+Our assessment relies on these risks appearing in previous year's performance, which changes the calculated risk of failure for each works in our analysis. - There are five small works which are due to cross the threshold into the greater than 250PE size band in PC21 and there is one works which will move from a coastal consent to a river consent.
+We have assumed that 50% of these works will pass.
+In response to our draft determination, NI Water accepted this approach. - 4.24 For the reasons outlined above we do not consider the company's proposed targets for percentage wastewater treatment works compliance to be appropriate.
+We have continued to take a conservative approach to the application of our analysis and set the PC21 targets at the bottom of our operational performance range. - 4.25 For percentage population equivalent compliance we have accepted the revised targets proposed by the company in its draft determination responses.
+This is because the company's targets now lie above the bottom of our range. - 4.26 These targets represent the minimum level of performance we expect the company to achieve and we would expect NI Water performance to lie above these targets during PC21. - 4.27 We have concluded that the target proposed for small WwTW compliance

+(works greater than or equal to 20p.e. but less than 250p.e.) reflects the current level of assessed compliance and the proposed investment.
+We note that NI Water estimate that only 3 out of about 300 small WwTWs will be non-compliant at the end of the PC21 and that this represents a reduction of around 27 from the final year of PC15.

-4.18 A summary of the wastewater compliance targets set for PC21 is provided in the table below.
+4.28 A summary of the wastewater compliance targets set for PC21 is provided in the table below.